 At the start of each year (or quarter), it’s important to know what big and little things you will need to spend money on.
 We set goals for vacations, family activities, and savings at the start of each year.
 We also review our progress each month.
 I like to keep track of this in my budget planner.
 Having a planner just for budgeting helps me to see the progress we are making and it helps keep it front of mind when deciding to make big purchases.

 Our family budget planner helps keep track of due dates, amounts due, extra expenses, and anything that relates to money.
 If my husband or I need to know when our annual payments are due, we can easily refer to the planner.
-For 2018, I am incorporating a more visual tracking system for our vacation savings.
+For the New Year, I am incorporating a more visual tracking system for our vacation savings.
 Hello, Disney, here we come!

 #3 – Make Budgeting a Habit